PatrykKaczmarek/Floofs/README.md

 - The code must be readable and self-explanatory - full variable names, meaningful methods, etc.
 - Don't leave any commented-out code.

-## Project structure

-The project consists of several targets:

-- `APILayer` - a generic framework for handling REST requests and responses
-- `CatsAPI` - a framework using [Cat API](https://thecatapi.com/) to retrieve cats' data and serve it to the host application.
-Uses `APILayer`.
-- `DogsAPI` - a framework using [Dog API](https://dog.ceo/dog-api/) to retrieve dogs' data and serve it to the host application.
-Uses `APILayer`.
-- `Floofs` - the main (host) app displaying `Floofs`!

 ## Technicalities

-- **Separation of Concerns:** API part has been divided into 3 parts: generic `APILayer` that is being used by `DogsAPI` and `CatsAPI` frameworks.
+- **Separation of Concerns:** API part has been divided into 3 parts: generic `APILayer` that is being used by `DogsAPI` and `CatsAPI` packages.
 It strongly separates API services' logic and, at the same time, removes a lot of repetitions.
 Additionally, it allows using `open` and `public` access control modifiers to distinguish interface visibility even more.
 - **Extendability:** using a generic-first approach, `Cat` and `Dog` models conform to `Pet` protocol, so the app can display type-erased models leveraging the same UI components.
 So maybe the user will see more floofs in the future?
 Who knows...
 - **Repetitions Reduction:** leveraging caching mechanism, the app can remember and restore data without the neccessity of retrieving them from the API again:
 	- **Model Caching** - `Cat` and `Dog` models are unique across the app.
 It means, when they change, old models are replaced by new models so the newly fetched data is stored for later usage.